microsoft/AirSim/docs/image_apis.md

 }
 ```

+When you start AirSim and prompted to choose car or drone, select drone by pressing No button.

 [Here's the Python code example](https://github.com/Microsoft/AirSim/blob/master/PythonClient/cv_mode.py) to move camera around and capture images.

 If you are only interested in this mode, you might also want to take a look at [UnrealCV project](http://unrealcv.org/).